JackStouffer/date-parser/README.md

 - remove as many GC allocations as possible
 - get at least 6x faster than the Python version

-I will consider this library at 1.0.0 when the first three happen.
+I will consider this library to be at `1.0.0` when the first three happen.